-The joint venture ("JV") agreed that, following the success of the fracture stimulated horizontal well in 2016, accelerating into the Stage 2 horizontal drilling programme was far more beneficial than fracture stimulating the final vertical well under Stage 1.
+Under the terms of the 2014 Agreements, the joint venture parties ("JV") drilled three vertical wells and one hydraulic fracture stimulated horizontal well.
+The JV agreed that, following the success of the fracture stimulated horizontal well in 2016, accelerating into the Stage 2 horizontal drilling programme is far more beneficial than fracture stimulating the final vertical well under Stage 1.
+The formal completion of Stage 1 is subject to government approval.